guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 <h5>Exercise 1 – Opening and exploring data</h5>

-Inspect the following Stata code which uses the built-in *auto.dta*:
+Inspect the following Stata code which uses the built-in dataset *auto.dta*:

 ```stata
 // Load data and create a new variable
 webuse auto
 gen price_to_weight_ratio = price / weight